dashkb/dashkb.github.io/fe/realtime_rails.md

 #### Training Reflexes
 ##### or: comitting to a bad analogy

-We've got Rails publishing events to Redis.
-It's time to set up something on the other end.
+With Rails publishing events to Redis, it's time to set up something on the other end.
 Let's create a CoffeeScript file (perhaps in a `realtime/` directory at the top level of our Rails project) to handle realtime connections from clients.